RenzoMurinaCadierno/FrontEndPracticeProjects/README.md

   - Logging
   - Card searching (with their prices in the market)
-  - Deck building (with hand/draw testing capabilities) -Configuration menu (to customize the app)
+  - Deck building (with hand/draw testing capabilities)
+  - Configuration menu (to customize the app)

 Besides libraries mentioned in "Acknowledgments" section inside the app, YCM was completely built from scratch.
 Almost all hooks used here, as well as state management, component logic and styling, mediaqueries and the likes, were home-made.